Finistère: History

 The present department consists of the historical region of Léon and parts of Cornouaille and Trégor, both parts of pre-revolutionary Brittany.

 The name Finistère derives from the Latin Finis Terræ, meaning end of the earth.
 In England, a similar area is called Land's End.
-The Breton name for Finistère, Penn ar Bed, translates as "Head/End of the World" and is similar to the Cornish name for Land's End, Pedn-an-Wlas (Head/End of the country), and also Penfro (English: Pembroke) in Wales (pen = end, bro = country).
+The Breton name for Finistère, Penn ar Bed, translates as "Head/End of the World" and is similar to the Cornish name for Land's End, Pedn an Wlas (Head/End of the country), and also Penfro (English: Pembroke) in Wales (pen = end, bro = country).
 Finistère is not to be confused with Fisterra in Galicia, Spain, which shares the same etymology.

+The area of the department was part of the Province of Brittany before 1790.